 Example: Find duplicates from text files in directory 'docs' and save report in 'duplicates.log'

 Check the classpath if you cannot get a similar output (see example of the classpath setting in the run.bat file).

 The classpath should have all jar files listed above.
 You also need to make sure the software has rights to write to local directory,

-where it will save the report and (more important) the database in directory ./db.
+where it will save the report and (more importantly) the database in directory ./db.

-The database is created automatically and every next run the software uses existing database and compares new documents with the documents processed in previous run
+The database is created automatically and with every next run the software uses the existing database and compares new documents with the documents processed in previous run

-and already stored in the database.
-You can simply delete the directory ./db to start the comparison process all over again.
+and stored in the database.
+You can simply delete whole directory ./db to start the comparison process all over again.

-Note: The Near Duplicates Finder current version was designed for relatively large documents and may not work very well with small documents (size less then 1Kb).
+Note: The Near Duplicates Finder by default is configured to work with relatively large documents and may not work very well with small documents (size less then 1Kb).

 For legal and licensing issues, please read the LICENSE.TXT file.
 This product uses Derby, Tika and Log4J Java Software developed by